Where can I fish near Duck Creek Village, Utah?

 Cedar Mountain Country Store (True Value) in Duck Creek Village carries basic tackle and bait.
 For a full tackle shop, stock up in Cedar City before driving up Highway 14.

 Late spring (May-June) - Ice-off is the trigger.
-Navajo Lake and Panguitch Lake fish well immediately after ice-out when hungry trout are near the surface.
-Duck Creek Pond opens with fresh stocking.
+Navajo Lake and Panguitch Lake often fish well immediately after ice-out when hungry trout are near the surface.
+Duck Creek Pond can be strong when access and fresh stocking line up.

-Summer (July-August) - All waters are accessible.
+Summer (July-August) - Most planned waters are usually easiest to reach.
 Fish early morning or late evening when trout are most active.
 Aspen Mirror Lake and Duck Creek Pond are best before 9 AM and after 6 PM.

 Fall (September-October) - Many anglers consider this the best fishing season near Duck Creek.
 Cooler water temperatures keep trout active all day, and brown trout become more aggressive as spawning season approaches.